-Build a Narrator PersonalityFrom this, built the personality of the Narrator.
+Build a Narrator PersonalityFrom this, build the personality of the Narrator.
 This determines how they approach scenarios and what they can do to interact with the party.
 Personifying your Narrator helps you fall into the role of Game Master, and brings you into the act of play as well.

 Now that you have your campaign prepared, you can start with character creation!

 Full Narrator Guide

 Below is a full guide on the expectations of the Narrator and how to make one, as well as a catalog of Narrator abilities.
 If this is your first time creating a Narrator, open it up and have a thorough read.

 The composure with which the story is told.
 This affects things like the voice with the Narrator might speak and the music you would pair the game with.